Amazon Go expanding to larger Seattle store, licensing tech to retailers

 Today Amazon opens a 10,400-square-foot cashier-free grocery store in Seattle.
 The Wall Street Journal reports that the company hopes the store “will serve as a showcase for its technology as it seeks to sell its system to other businesses,” particularly convenience stores, airport shops, and stadium stores.
 The technology would likely be offered as a service, either under a licensing or profit-sharing model.
 Currently, twenty-five smaller Amazon Go stores operate in the U.S.

 Will Amazon have access to sales transaction data from “Go” partner retailers?
 That’s a key question, given that the company has been blamed by critics for using “data it collects from other merchants in its marketplace to boost its own brands.”
-A spokesperson for Amazon has not yet replied to our request for comment on that query.
-Technology analyst Joanne Joliet told the WSJ that data concerns may scare off potential retail partners.
+A spokesperson for Amazon declined comment.
+But technology analyst Joanne Joliet told the WSJ that data concerns may scare off potential retail partners.

 Though Amazon Go has received ample attention for its cashier-free technology, there are other players: two startups, AiFi and Grabango, offer similar checkout-free technologies, and a number of retailers are ignoring the siren call of Amazon Go and developing their own versions.
 A test market in Dallas called Sam’s Club Now has quietly operated for over a year, and 7-Eleven just opened its own 700-square-foot cashier-free retail store at its corporate headquarters in Texas.